Still Write Paper Checks? Protect Yourself From Check Washing Scammers

 by Andrea Norris-McKnight

-However, scammers are stealing more than $800 million per year from consumers using a technique called check washing that dates back to the 80’s.
+Unfortunately, scammers are stealing more than $800 million per year from consumers using a technique called check washing, which dates back to the 1980s.
 Here is what you need to know about check washing so you can minimize the chance of someone wiping out your bank account balance with this scheme.

 What Is Check Washing?